 Wondering why you should up your zero waste plastic free game and switch to reusable products?
 Simple.
 To reduce your plastic consumption.
 Single-use plastic is a big, and growing, problem for our planet.
 Made as a byproduct of the oil industry, plastic does not biodegrade.
 Even plastics marketed as biodegradable must be placed under the right conditions to break down effectively.
 Often they will break down into smaller and smaller particles called microplastics that may eventually find their way into the environment, oceans and eventually our food chain.

 How long does a plastic bottle take to break down?
-According to UK environmental charity Surfers Against Sewage, that disposable water bottle can be around for 450 years in a marine environment.
-It is a chilling thought that every piece of plastic that has ever been produced is still on Earth in some form.
-But there’s something you can do about it.
-And that is cut down your plastic consumption and be more conscious of how often disposables sneak into our lives.
-That’s why we created the REUSE category at CONTENT.
-RE:USE is a selection of reusable products to aid you in heading towards a zero waste lifestyle.
-At the very least, it will help you reduce your need for single-use plastics and paper materials encountered in our daily lives.
+According to UK environmental charity Surfers Against Sewage, disposable water bottles can be around for 450 years in a marine environment.
+It is a chilling thought that every piece of plastic that has ever been produced is still on our planet in some shape or form.
+But there’s something you can do about it, and that is cut down your own plastic consumption and be more conscious of how often disposables sneak into your life, adopting a zero waste plastic free mindset.

 Wanting to avoid plastic in your beauty products too?
 Opt for products that are packaged in glass.
-It’s not a planet perfect solution as usually pumps and caps will still be made from a mix of materials.
+It’s not a planet-perfect solution as usually pumps and caps will still be made from a mix of materials.
 BUT at least the majority of the packaging can be recycled or reused.
 Shop our glass packaging category.